 On January 12, 2018, a fiscal 2019 consensus tax revenue estimate of \$27.594 billion was agreed upon by the Secretary of Administration and Finance and the chairs of the House and Senate Committees on Ways and Means.
-The fiscal 2019 consensus tax revenue estimate represents revenue growth of 3.5% from the revised fiscal 2018 estimate of \$26.661 billion certified by the Secretary also on January 12, 2018.
-The \$27.594 billion figure for fiscal 2019 includes allocations of \$2.609 billion for pension funding, \$1.032 billion in dedicated sales tax receipts for the MBTA, \$858.9 million in dedicated sales tax receipts for the MSBA, and \$24.0 million for the Workforce Training Fund.
+The fiscal 2019 consensus tax revenue estimate represented revenue growth of 3.5% from the revised fiscal 2018 estimate of \$26.661 billion certified by the Secretary also on January 12, 2018.
+The \$27.594 billion figure for fiscal 2019 included allocations of \$2.609 billion for pension funding, \$1.032 billion in dedicated sales tax receipts for the MBTA, \$858.9 million in dedicated sales tax receipts for the MSBA, and \$24.0 million for the Workforce Training Fund.
 The total amount of off-budget allocations was \$4.612 billion.
 Accordingly, after taking into account these off-budget allocations the Secretary and Committee chairs agreed that \$22.982 billion would be the maximum amount of tax revenue available for the fiscal 2019 budget.
-The consensus tax revenue estimate for fiscal 2019 assumes that another income tax trigger will go into effect on January 1, 2019, lowering the state personal income tax rate on most classes of taxable income to 5.05% from 5.10%, but does not take into account any potential effects from certain pending initiative petitions regarding the income tax and the sales and use tax.
-See, "THE GOVERNMENT - Initiative Petitions," and "COMMONWEALTH REVENUES - State Taxes; Income Tax" and "Sales and Use Tax."
+The consensus tax revenue estimate for fiscal 2019 assumed that another income tax reduction will be triggered, effective January 1, 2019, lowering the state personal income tax rate on most classes of taxable income to 5.05% from 5.10%.
+On July 26, 2018, the Governor approved the fiscal 2019 budget, which assumed tax revenues of \$28.392 billion (excluding tax-related settlements and judgments), based on the consensus estimate of \$27.594 billion, adjusted upwards by \$798.3 million, including an increase of \$131 million for the incremental impact of various tax law changes.